Fast and Reliable Transient Simulation and Continuous Optimization of Large-Scale Gas Networks

 \section{Numerical Schemes for Simulation and Optimization}

-With the different models described above and all controls $(\Had(t),u(t))$ given, we can solve the whole network as a system of differential-algebraic equations using adequate initial, coupling, and boundary conditions.
+With the different models described above and all controls $(\Had(t),\triangle p(t))$ given, we can solve the whole network as a system of differential-algebraic equations using adequate initial, coupling, and boundary conditions.
 Since the gas transport through a complex network may be very dynamic and thus changes both in space and time, an automatic control of the accuracy of the simulation is mandatory.
-In addition, a model adaptation, i.e., switching between models (M3), (M2), and (M1) in a appropriate way, has proven to be very useful in order to further reduce computational costs.
+In addition, a model adaptation, i.e., switching between models (M3), (M2), and (M1) in an appropriate way, has proven to be very useful in order to further reduce computational costs.
 The main idea is to use the most complex model (M3) only when necessary and to refine spatial and temporal discretizations only where needed.
 A complete description of the overall strategy to efficiently control model and discretization errors up to a user-given tolerance is given in \cite{DomschkeDuaStolwijkEtAl2018,DomschkeKolbLang2015}.
 In what follows, we will give a brief overview on the main ingredients.\\